APNIC-Labs/draft-kskroll-sentinel/README.md

       record).

    o  A query name containing the left-most label "root-key-sentinel-
       not-ta-<key-tag-of-KSK-current>".
-This is also a validly-signed
+This name MUST be a validly- signed.
-      name.
 Any validly-signed DNS zone can be used for this test.